 Filling an order is done by selling into a bid or buying from an ask.
 In other words, buy orders are filled by matching it with sell orders and vice versa.

 Trading for profit is more about minimizing your losses than it is about taking as much profit as you can per trade.
 Which may sound a little odd, but money management is the key to every trading strategy.
 Know how to use your money, to make money.
 Know the market you’re on, follow anything and everything that can be relevant to a currency’s market.

 We can’t stress this enough.
 Always keep in mind that trading comes with financial risks and can cause emotional distress.
 Never invest or trade with money you cannot afford to lose.
 There are no take-backs on the market, all trades are final.

 Get started today

 Getting started is easy, use your Nocks account to get access to Nocks Trade.
-The best place to trade Gulden versus other currencies.
+The best place to trade cryptocurrency real-time.
 We’re open 24/7, so whenever you’re ready – we are.

 Nocks Trade – A way to make it your trade